 is an innovative quartet made up of four critically-acclaimed violinists who came together through friendship and a desire to inspire and create.
 MoVE is the first ensemble of its kind--committed to augmenting the small canon of repertoire for violin quartet, through commissioning both great, established and emerging composers.
-From electro-acoustic to mixed media, MoVE is open to creative and collaborative projects, presenting it in traditional, educational, public institutions, and alternative venues.
+From electro-acoustic to mixed media, MoVE is open to creative and collaborative projects, addressing social issues, and presenting it in traditional, educational, public institutions, and alternative venues.

 Lina Bahn has been called “brilliant” and “lyrical” by the Washington Post, and her publication of Mean Fiddle Summer (Naxos Label) was hailed, “From start to finish, the violinist demonstrates her adroit technical facility, kaleidoscope of colors, and consummate musical taste.”
 She was a member of the award-winning Corigliano Quartet, appearing in Alice Tully Hall, Carnegie Hall, the Library of Congress, and whose Naxos recording received the New Yorker's Top Ten Recordings of the Year award.
 Other collaborative work include those with the VERGE Ensemble in Washington, D.C., the Interference Collective at the Katzen Museum, and as guest with the Takács String Quartet (Concertgebouw, Marinksy Theatre, Carnegie Hall, and Queen Elizabeth Hall). .
 Collaborations include Voices of the Ocean (National Gallery of Art) with cellist Matt Haimovitz, and with many composers including Morton Subotnick, Roger Reynolds, Steve Antosca, Jeffrey Mumford, among many others.
 She was on the faculty at the University of Colorado (2008-2015), and currently teaches at the Thornton School of Music at USC in Los Angeles.photo credit: Isabella LaRocca